krasserm/streamz/README.md

 Apache Camel integration
 ------------------------

-Apache Camel endpoints can be integrated into FS2 streams and Akka streams with a Camel DSL that is provided by the `streamz-camel` artifact.
+Apache Camel endpoints can be integrated into FS2 streams and Akka Streams with a Camel DSL that is provided by the `streamz-camel` artifact.
 The Camel DSL requires an implicit [`StreamContext`](http://krasserm.github.io/streamz/scala-2.12/unidoc/streamz/camel/StreamContext.html) in scope.
-A `StreamContext` uses a `CamelContext` to manage the endpoints referenced by FS2 streams and Akka streams.
+A `StreamContext` uses a `CamelContext` to manage the endpoints referenced by FS2 streams and Akka Streams.
 A `StreamContext` with an internally managed `CamelContext` can be created with `StreamContext()`:

 ```scala
 import streamz.camel.StreamContext